opendxl/node-red-contrib-dxl-epo-client/doc/sdk/installation.md

 #### Command Line Installation

-Before installing the Node-RED ePO client package, first navigate in a command shell to the user directory which you have configured for Node-RED.
+Before installing the ePO DXL Node-RED client package, first navigate in a command shell to the user directory which you have configured for Node-RED.
 The `.node-red` directory under the user's `HOME` directory is the default user directory for Node-RED.